ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Max Power` sets the maxumum power level your TX will transmit at.
 Selecting a power level higher or lower than your TX supports will revert to the closest supported level.
 The options are `10, 25, 50, 100, 250, 500, 1000 & 2000` mW.
 If Dynamic Power is set to `Off` this is the power level your TX always uses.

-* `Dynamic` enables the Dynamic Power feature. `Off` means that the TX will transmit at Max Power at all times. `On` (`Dyn` on v3.x) means the TX will dynamically _lower_ power to save energy when maximum power is not needed.
+* `Dynamic` enables the Dynamic Power feature. `Off` means that the TX will transmit at Max Power at all times. `Dyn` means the TX will dynamically _lower_ power to save energy when maximum power is not needed.
 The options `AUX9, AUX10, AUX11, AUX12` indicate that the TX can be changed from max power to dynamic power by changing the position of a switch. where switch HIGH (>1500us) = dynamic power, switch LOW (<1500us) = max power.
 For more information, [Dynamic Transmit Power](../../software/dynamic-transmit-power.md) provides a deeper dive on the algorithm and usage.

 * `Fan Thresh` sets the power level the Fan should activate, e.g. if set to 100mW, then the fan should spin up if you set `Max Power` to 100mW with `Dynamic` set to OFF after a short delay.
 The fan will continue running for some time even after the power level goes below the threshold.
 Not all modules have a Fan header that benefits from the setting. .
 Default fan threshold is 250mW.